7i7o/7i7o/README.md

 - 👋 Hi, I’m @7i7o
 - 👀 I’m interested in new technologies, programming languages, hiking, swimming and yoga
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity, and went through the web3 rabbit hole
 - 💞️ I’m looking to collaborate on expanding the reach of blockchain usage
 - 📫 How to reach me: Just contact me here on Github